 Customs and Immigration PASSPORTS Regardless of nationality, your passport must be valid for six months after your return.
 VISAS - U.S. CITIZENS U.S. citizens are granted visas at the port of entry for New Zealand and Chile.
 It is not necessary to obtain a visa before travel commences.
 VISAS - NON U.S. CITIZENS If you do not possess a U.S. passport, the U.S. Antarctic Program does not, and cannot, provide advice about obtaining visas.
 Check entry requirements with the consulate of the countries to be transited/visited.
 Any necessary visas should be applied for at least eight weeks before deployment.
 FAILURE TO DO SO COULD DELAY OR EVEN PREVENT YOUR DEPLOYMENT. - For Australia and New Zealand, request a visitor's visa. - For Chile, request a multiple-entry tourist visa.
 As far as Customs and Immigration is concerned, you will be entering and departing Chile twice. - If you need a letter identifying you as a USAP participant in order to obtain a visa, please contact ASC Travel.
 NEW ZEALAND All participants receive a letter that identifies them as a USAP participant, to whom New Zealand grants an extended visitor visa valid for 12 months.
 The 12 months start the day you arrive in New Zealand and Ice time is included in your New Zealand "trip."
 U.S. citizens require an Electronic Travel Authority (NZeTA) to enter New Zealand.
 ASC will obtain these on your behalf if 1) you are a citizen of the United States or one of the 60 countries that do not require a visa to New Zealand, and 2) you have a valid passport in your possession and have submitted the passport details to ASC Travel a minimum of six weeks before travel commences.
 If you are not a US citizen and need a visa to enter NZ, the NZeTA is included with your visa.
 New Zealand and Australian citizens are exempt from the NZeTA.
-If you are deployed longer than 12 months, the Christchurch Travel Office will coordinate with New Zealand Immigration to extend your visa until after your redeployment date.
+If you are deployed longer than 12 months, the Christchurch Travel Office will assist in your coordination New Zealand Immigration to extend your visa until after your redeployment date.
+NZ TRAVELLER DECLARATION • The NZ Traveller Declaration is a requirement to enter New Zealand.
+ASC will send instructions on how to apply with the visa letter, emailed prior to deployment.
 HIGH VALUE GOODS If you plan on carrying any single item worth more than US \$1000, excluding personal items such as laptops and cameras, please indicate that on the Trip Details form in this packet.
 TOBACCO PRODUCTS You are entitled to bring the following quantities of tobacco into New Zealand duty-free.
 Anything more is subject to Customs duty and goods and services tax (GST).
 These restrictions do not apply to electronic cigarettes. - 50 cigarettes, or - 50 grams of cigars or loose tobacco, or - A mixture of all three weighing not more than 50 grams.